sadiecee/FoliumTutorial/README.md

 _Created by Sadie Murray._

 ## Background
 This tutorial has two parts.
 First, we will walk through how to upload CSV data and create static maps using the Pandas library in Python.
 Then, I will take you through how to use [Folium](https://python-visualization.github.io/folium/) to create interactive maps.
-Folium uses the mapping capabilities of the `leaflet.js`, a javascript mapping library that is designed with "simplicity, useability and performance" in mind. `Folium` brings the mapping capacity of `leaflet` to python. `Folium` lets you create interactive maps from data that has been manipulated in python, pass raster or vector markers in for use, and lets you bind data to chloropleth maps.
-The tutorial will take you through uploading and manipulating your data in python and creating customizable interactive maps, including chloropleth maps.
+Folium uses the mapping capabilities of the `leaflet.js`, a javascript mapping library that is designed with "simplicity, useability and performance" in mind. `Folium` brings the mapping capacity of `leaflet` to python. `Folium` lets you create interactive maps from data that has been manipulated in python, pass raster or vector markers in for use, and lets you bind data to choropleth maps.
+The tutorial will take you through uploading and manipulating your data in python and creating customizable interactive maps, including choropleth maps.

 Before we get started, it's important to mention that `folium` uses the `pandas` dataframe.
 The `pandas` dataframe is a python library used for mapping.
 To learn more about Pandas data structures, you can read up it [here](https://pandas.pydata.org/pandas-docs/stable/user_guide/dsintro.html), though we will go into greater detail about the Pandas library in that section.
 If you want to learn more about using the `pandas` library for non-mapping purposes, you can follow [this tutorial](https://github.com/comorehouse1620/Matplotlib) before returning here.

 ### Objectives
-The main objective of this lab is to understand how to use the `folium` library, and to gain a deeper understanding of chloropleth maps.
+The main objective of this lab is to understand how to use the `folium` library, and to gain a deeper understanding of choropleth maps.

 ### What You Need To Begin
 1. This tutorial is set up using Google Colabs, so you will need an account